 As a young 18-something, you never worry about dealing with infertility.
 When you’re that young, just starting out in the world, finding love, finding yourself… it’s just something you never really think about.
-Unfortunately, that wasn’t the case with my husband and I.
+Unfortunately, that wasn’t the case with my husband and I. This is our Infertility Story.

 How We Met